ncatlab/nlab-content/pages/5/3/9/2/2935/content.md

 In his solution of the problem of [[deformation quantization]] [[Maxim Kontsevich]] showed that correlators for the 2-string interaction (the correlator on the worldsheet that is a disk with three marked points on its boundary) describe a product operation which is a deformation of the [[Poisson bracket]] on the target space.
 This solves the formal [[deformation quantization]] problem of the phase space in [[quantum mechanics]] by identifying the quantum algebra with the _open string algebra_ of a [[string theory]] on that target.

-The principal variant of the nonlinear Poisson sigma model is sometimes called Cattaneo-Felder model.
-The graphical expansion used in Kontsevich's approach to the deformation quantization is explained via a Feynman diagram expansion in this model.
+The principal variant of the nonlinear Poisson sigma model is sometimes called Cattaneo-Felder model who have shown the graphical expansion used in Kontsevich's approach to the deformation quantization is explained via a Feynman diagram expansion in this model.

 If one considers [[brane]]s in the target space of the Poisson sigma-model, then then algebra of open strings that used to be just the deformation of the Poisson algebra becomes an [[A-infinity algebra|A-infinity algebroid]].
 (See the references below).